graphcore-research/gfloat/docs/source/index.rst

 Provided Formats
 ----------------

-Formats are parameterized by the primary IEEE-754 parameters of:
+Formats are parameterized by the primary parameters of:

   * Width in bits (k)
   * Precision (p)
-  * Maximum exponent (emax)
+  * Exponent bias (bias)

 with additional fields defining the presence/encoding of:

+  * Domain (Finite vs Extended)
-  * Infinities
+  * Signed/unsigned
   * Not-a-number (NaN) values
   * Negative zero
   * Subnormal numbers
-  * Signed/unsigned
   * Two's complement encoding (of the significand)

 This allows an implementation of generic floating point encode/decode logic,